Assurance Box stockage & Garde-meuble Suisse: guide complet

 Swiss federalism creates a formidable trap for policyholders, particularly in French-speaking Switzerland.

-Coverage for fire and natural hazards (flooding, hail) depends on the canton of
+Coverage for fire and natural hazards (flooding, hail) depends on the canton where the property is located.

-• Risk scenario: You live in Geneva (free market) and store furniture in a furniture repository in Lausanne (eca monopoly market).
-Your Geneva household insurance (e.g. axa geneva) covers theft and water damage in Lausanne, but not fire.
-You must declare these items to eca vaud and pay the corresponding premium.
-Otherwise, in the event of fire at the storage facility, your goods will not be insured against fire, as private insurers are legally prohibited from covering this risk in these cantons.
+• Risk scenario: You live in Geneva (open market) and store furniture in a storage facility in Lausanne (ECA monopoly market).
+Your Geneva home insurance policy (e.g., AXA Geneva) covers theft and water damage in Lausanne, but not fire.
+You must declare these items to ECA Vaud and pay the corresponding premium.
+Without doing so, if a fire breaks out at the storage facility, your belongings will not be insured against fire, as private insurers are legally prohibited from covering this risk in these cantons.

 • Temporary storage outside the canton: Cantonal establishments generally cover their policyholders’ belongings when they are temporarily moved outside the canton, but this tolerance has time limits that must be validated.